loldenburg/target.en/help/c-reports/c-report-settings/average-lift-bounds-and-confidence-interval.md

 ### Confidence

 The confidence of an experience or offer that is displayed is a probability (expressed as a percentage) of obtaining a result _less extreme_ than the one that is actually observed, _if the null hypothesis is true_, i.e. if there is no difference in conversion rates between that experience or offer, and the control experience/offer.
 In terms of p-values, this confidence displayed is 1 - p-value.
-Put more simply, higher confidence indicates less evidence that the the control and non-control offer/experience have equal conversion rates.
+Put more simply, higher confidence indicates that the data is less consistent with the assumption that the the control and non-control offer/experience have equal conversion rates.

 ## Understand how the confidence interval for lift is determined {#pdf}